 If you want to eat more healthfully, consider eating more organic food.
 Food that’s organically grown minimizes your exposure to potentially dangerous chemicals.
-Laboratory testing invariably reveals much lower pesticide levels on organic foods.
+Laboratory testing consistently indicates lower levels of pesticide residues on organic foods.
 There is strong evidence that common pesticides can impair cognitive function.

 The organic farming movement has its roots in 1960s counterculture.
 The back-to-the-land sensibilities that emerged during that period cast a skeptical eye on large-scale farming practices.
 In particular, the emerging counterculture questioned the wisdom of relying on petroleum-based pesticides, herbicides, and fertilizers.